 Located just west of Edmonton, Wabamun is great daytrip option for families and outdoorsy types.
 Or, for those of us still curious about winter sports, it’s a great place to dip your toe into the (frozen) water.
 This February the town is hosting a weekend of family fun, including an intro to ice fishing for the kids on Wabamun Lake (don’t forget to register).
 Non-fishing types can still be super-Canadian by skating outdoors on the lake.
 And what would a trip to Alberta be without seeing one of the Giants of the Prairies?
 Heading to Wabamun means crossing the World’s Biggest Dragonfly off your list of things to see — worth it!

 Close to: Toronto

 Hamilton is easy to get to, and always has something going on.
-For most of February it’s Hamilton Winterfest during which you can happily fill your days with live performances, workshops and — my personal favourite — an environmentally motivated plastic bag installation in Gage Park.
+For most of February it’s Hamilton Winterfest during which you can happily fill your days with live performances and workshops.
 Meanwhile, Hamilton rocks the outdoor scene with fat biking in the Dundas Valley, ice climbing frozen Tiffany Falls (not for the faint of heart), and easy-going snowshoeing for those who prefer to keep their feet on the ground.
 Be sure to check out our blog about Hamilton for insider info about the awesome music and culinary scenes.